abhijna/Gmouse-Nav1.4/Abhijna_Tasks.md

 - [x] Figure 2: make it friendlier to color blind folks
 - [x] Figure 2: Change scientific name to common name for grasshopper mouse
 - [X] In Fig. 4a: do you need a y axis?
 Above Fig 4c, the "F" is cut off a bit and the x axis is screwed up in terms of spacing/alignment of labels.
-- [ ] Figure out when the data are normally distributed whenever a t-test was used.
+- [X] Figure out when the data are normally distributed whenever a t-test was used.
+(Normality holds up pretty well.
+All comparisons done with and without assumptions of normality.
+Results were consistent)